zAntiMaterie/Tanya-s-Harvest/README.md

 2. Right-click the crop.
 3. Collect the drops while the replanted crop begins growing again.

-That is all—no seeds need to be selected and no special tool is required.
+That is all no seeds need to be selected and no special tool is required.

 ## Requirements